nf-core/website/src/content/docs/contributing/modules.md

     For guidelines regarding multi-tool modules, please search this page for the phrase `multi-tool`.

-    Existing local multi-tool modules can be searched for using the Github search box searching across the nf-core org, for terms such as `args2` `samtools` `collate` `fastq`.
+    Existing local multi-tool modules can be searched for using the Github search box, searching across the nf-core org for terms such as `args2` `samtools` `collate` `fastq`.

     ```
     org:nf-core args2 samtools collate fastq
     ```

     Modules intended to batch process files by parallelizing repeated calls to a tool, for example with `xargs` or `parallel`, also fall under the category of multi-tool modules.
+Multi-tool modules should chain tools in an explicit order given by the module name, e.g. `SAMTOOLS/COLLATEFASTQ`.
     :::

 5. Each tool in a multi-tool module MUST have an `$args` e.g.,